Daughters with narcissistic mothers are fighting back in ways that no one sees.

 Many of us never know the truth and never recover.

 The family is 100% unanimous and agreed on one thing; you’re the problem.

 You have no rights, no way to defend yourself, and judgment has been passed.
 By the time you realize what’s happening, it’s already too late.
 Your only choice is to accept that you must be the problem because you’re the only one who doesn’t think so.

 Eventually, you’re convinced you’re a terrible person, and you must be if you’re own mother doesn’t love you.

-Deep down, you carry these lies with you, you believe them, and this is what convinces us we can’t be good mothers.
+Deep down, you carry these lies with you.
+You believe them, which convinces us we can’t be good mothers.

 The reality is your whole life is, in fact, a lie.

 Everything you know and everything you’ve been told is 100% false.

-This journal is the story of my life, and only daughters with narcissistic mothers will understand what it feels like to sabotaged since birth.
+This journal is the story of my life, and only daughters with narcissistic mothers will understand what it feels like to be sabotaged since birth.

 With this kind of mother, you don’t need enemies.

 And yes, all of this is to serve one ultimate purpose, to make her feel a little better inside.